An Uncommon City

 – the specific (x) modalities of anthropological work between representation and intervention that they make possible.

 But why three and not four or twenty-seven modes in which an uncommon city happens?
 This is indeed a simplification, and three is not a random figure: rather, it is part of the book’s rhetorical device, and as such it resonates with an attempt at making the argument easy to remember, as well as summarising the most important aspects in a conventional Euro-American logic.
-In that sense, three is where I have decided to stop, but it’s not the end of things.
-Three is just a beginning…
+In that sense, three is where I have decided to stop, but it’s not the end of things, perhaps a different beginning?

 Broken cracks, floor tiles (2018) by BURO 341 (description: a detail picture of a grey smashed floor tile)